logic-fabric/ts-rick-and-morty/README.md

-# ts-rick-and-morty
+# Mini app using Rick and Morty API - July 2022

-A training project with React &amp; TypeScript - July 2022
+A training project with _React_ & _TypeScript_ using [The Rick and Morty API](https://afuh.dev/the-rick-and-morty-api).